Resources for making conference posters

 The first approach creates a more elegant, but also more expensive (to print) poster.

-The "how-to" instructions below focus on the one-page approach.Consider the same aesthetic guidelines for both approaches.
+The "how-to" instructions below focus on the one-page approach, but you should consider the same aesthetic guidelines for both approaches.

 Here are some resources for poster-making, suggested by members of our Department.